bnel1201/mtf-tool/README.md

 ### Command line usage

 - The MTF tool works both from the command line as well as from a graphical program.
-The command line program works as follows: Starting in the program directory run: `python mtf.py my_edge_profile.csv`, where you can replace the csv filename with your own.
+The command line program works as follows: Starting in the program directory run: `mtf my_edge_profile.csv`, where you can replace the csv filename with your own.

 Without any other arguments the MTF values will be output straight to the terminal